ritikesh007007/Image-dominant-color-detection/README.md

-# 🎨 Image Dominant Color Detector
+# 🎨 Image Color Detector

 A simple Python project to detect the dominant color in an image using OpenCV, KMeans Clustering, and Matplotlib.